Diet in diabetes: Alcohol

 The ADA recommends that people with diabetes limit alcohol consumption as recommended by the Dietary Guidelines for Americans (up to one drink per day for women and up to two drinks per day for men).
-Consumption of alcohol above this amount may lead to elevations in blood sugar.
+Consumption of alcohol above this amount may lead to elevation in blood sugar.
 Consumption of alcohol also puts diabetics at increased risk of hypoglycemia.
-The ADA states that this may be due to the “inhibition of gluconeogenesis, reduced hypoglycemia awareness due to the cerebral effects of alcohol, and/or impaired counterregulatory responses to hypoglycemia.”
+The ADA states that this may be due to the "inhibition of gluconeogenesis, reduced hypoglycemia awareness due to the cerebral effects of alcohol, and/or impaired counterregulatory responses to hypoglycemia."
 This puts diabetics who take insulin or other anti-hyperglycemics at risk of night time or fasting hypoglycemia.
 Consuming food with alcohol reduces this risk of hypoglycemia.

 History

 There has been a long history of dietary treatment of diabetes mellitus.
 Dietary treatment of diabetes mellitus was used in Egypt since 3,500 BC and was used in India by Sushruta and Charaka more than 2000 years ago.
-In the 18th century, John Rollo argued that calorie restriction could reduce glycosuria in diabetes.
+In the 18th century, the Scottish surgeon John Rollo argued that calorie restriction could reduce glycosuria in diabetes.

 More modern history of the diabetic diet may begin with Frederick Madison Allen and Elliott Joslin, who, in the early 20th century, before insulin was discovered, recommended that people with diabetes eat only a low-calorie and nearly zero-carbohydrate diet to prevent ketoacidosis from killing them.
 While this approach could extend life by a limited period, patients developed a variety of other medical problems.

 The introduction of insulin by Frederick Banting in 1922 allowed patients more flexibility in their eating.